 The versatility of this healthy oil is recognized by cooks internationally.
-Sunflower oil is valued for is light taste, frying performance, and health benefits.
+Sunflower oil is valued for its light taste, frying performance, and health benefits.

 There are three types of sunflower oil available; NuSun, Linoleic, and High Oleic sunflower oil.
 All are developed with standard breeding techniques.
 They differ in oleic levels and each one offers unique properties.

-With three types of sunflower oil available, sunflower oil meets the needs of consumer and food manufacturers alike for a healthy and high performance non-transgenic vegetable oil.
+With three types of sunflower oil available, sunflower oil meets the needs of consumers and food manufacturers alike for a healthy and high-performance non-transgenic vegetable oil.

 WHAT IS HIGH OLEIC SUNFLOWER OIL?